Year 1 Phonics Screening Information

 All children need to be able to identify sounds associated with different letters, and letter combinations, and then blend these sounds together to correctly say the word on the page.
 The same skill is needed whether the word is a real word or a non-word.
 The words gradually get harder through the check as the combinations of letters become more complicated.

 Children will not realise that they are being formally assessed.
 The check will be seen as part of their everyday phonics activities and not as a test.

-Below you will find some resources that can help with preparing your child for the phonics screening check.
+Below you will find some further information and resources that can help with preparing your child for the phonics screening check.
 Please be aware that we also work towards this in school, not to prepare for the test, but to simply enable your child to read.